 - Bone pain

 You will be asked about your child's symptoms and health history.
 A physical exam will be done.
 Blood tests will be done.

 There is no cure.
 Type 1 can be managed by replacing the missing enzyme.
 This does not affect the neurological symptoms found with types 2 and 3.
-Supportive care is often the only option for these symptoms.
+Supportive care is often the only option for type 2 and 3 symptoms.

 Here are some treatments:

 - Lower the amount of glucocerebroside the body makes

 There are no known guidelines to prevent this health problem.

 National Gaucher Foundation

 About Gaucher.
 Gauchers Association website.
 Available at: http://www.gaucher.org.uk/about_gaucher.
 Accessed November 5, 2020.

 Gaucher disease.
 EBSCO DynaMed website.
 Available at: https://www.dynamed.com/condition/gaucher-disease.
 Accessed November 5, 2020.